Zhong-Lab-UCSD/BENG183_Final_Projects_FALL2019/GROUP04_Final_Project.md

 ```
 speedseq realign
 ```
 This step allows alignment from one or more BAM files, rather than FASTQ inputs.
 It automatically parses read group information from the BAM header to label duplicates based on the library.
-It produces three sorted, indexed BAM files
+It produces three sorted, indexed BAM files.

 #### Deep Variant Methods:
 ##### 1. Summary of DeepVariant’s mechanism: